honsa/simple-stats-webpack-plugin/README.md

 https://webpack.js.org/configuration/stats/

-Please share webpack config and full information around your warnings or error which are not recognized, this will help for further investigations.
+Please share webpack config and full information around your warnings or errors which are not recognized, this will help for further investigations.

 ## Install